Choosing Christmas gifts for children can be a challenge, as it's easy to fall out of the loop with regards to what boys (and girls) really want.

 1. Gift them a stand-out dragon costume for dressing up

 A favourite from the gift guide, this Green Dragon Wing and Hat Set from Not On The High Street is hand printed and designed to set fire breathing imaginations alight.

 Perfect for kids who love dressing up, make-believe play and all things mythical, this statement costume is designed using natural, handmade materials.
 What's not to love?

 2. And the toy to match

-Continuing along the same theme, we love this Jellycat Bashful Dinosaur Soft Toy available from John Lewis & Partners.
+Gently stepping from mythical dragons to their real life (be it extinct) counterparts, we love this Jellycat Bashful Dinosaur Soft Toy available from John Lewis & Partners.
 Soft and beautifully designed, these gorgeous soft toys from Jellycat are available in a range of species.

 3. A balance bike to get them on the go

 Learning to ride a bike is a rite of passage for all children and the Banwood First Go!
 Balance Bike, available at Bobby Rabbit, provides the opportunity for a significant head start.

 Encouraging the practice of balance required for bike riding, this starter bike will ease the transition more effectively than stabilisers.

 Complete with helicopter, a rescue boat that actually floats on water and a surfer in need of rescue from from the jaws of a shark, the Playmobil City Action Coast Guard – an exclusive at John Lewis & Partners – makes a great gift for children fascinated by the emergency services.